Skip to main content

 • "Border Focus Pulls DOJ Resources from Terrorism, White Collar," Bloomberg

-Complying with EO 14165 § 4 has led the DOJ, FBI, and other federal law enforcement agencies to redirect resources from combatting terrorism and white collar crime to immigration enforcement.
+Complying with EO 14165 § 4 has led the DOJ, FBI, and other federal law enforcement agencies to redirect resources away from combatting terrorism and white collar crime to immigration enforcement.

 Go to article